 Tool and system notes

 If your intake data lives separately from project execution, align your system-of-record strategy here: CRM vs Project Management Tool for Client Workflows.
+If the main intake friction is calendar control rather than qualification itself, compare Calendly vs Built-In Booking Tools for Solo Operators.

 For full process context, see Freelance Client Workflow System: Inquiry to Final Payment.